-We recommend classifying events as simple, hard, or complex and having every event always go through a simple mediator (such as Apache Camel or Mule).
-The simple mediator can then interrogate the classification of the event, and based on that classification, handle the event itself or forward it to another.
+We recommend classifying events as simple, hard, or complex.
+The simple mediator can then interrogate the classification of the event, and based on that classification, handle the event itself or forward it to another event initiator if it is more complex.